Chicken Health: Complete Guide to Chicken Health and Diseases

 3. Cost Efficiency: Preventing diseases through proper care can save you money on veterinary bills and replacement birds.

-4. Family Health: Chickens in backyard settings can come into close contact with humans, making disease prevention important for both chicken and human health.
+4. Family Health: Chickens in backyard settings can come into close contact with humans.
+This makes disease prevention important for both chicken and human health.

 Common Chicken Diseases

-Knowing the signs and symptoms of common chicken diseases can help you take early action to prevent outbreaks and protect your flock.
+Knowing the signs and symptoms of common chicken diseases is important.
+It can help you take early action.
+This prevents outbreaks and protects your flock.
 Here are a few prevalent diseases to be aware of:

-1. Avian Influenza (Bird Flu): A viral infection that can cause respiratory distress, decreased egg production, and high mortality rates in severe cases.
+1. Avian Influenza (Bird Flu): A viral infection that can cause respiratory distress.
+It also leads to decreased egg production.
+In severe cases, it results in high mortality rates.

 2. Coccidiosis: A parasitic disease affecting the intestinal tract, leading to diarrhea, weight loss, and sometimes death, especially in young chickens.